-As Hendersonville grows in the future and becomes more diverse, the city must ensure that all demographic groups, regardless of age, race, income, or background, have fair access to parks, greenspaces and recreation.
-See Chapter 6 for more information on vulnerable population variables considered for priority investment zones.
+It is also important to review population trends through an equitable lens.
+As Hendersonville grows in the future and becomes more diverse, the city must ensure that all demographic groups, regardless of age, race, income, or background, has fair access to parks, greenspaces, and recreation.
+See Chapter 6 for more information on vulnerable population variables considered for priority equity investment zones.